gotoss08/rogue2/README.md

 # Implemented features

 - Rendering using raylib
-- Dungeon generation using worm-like algorith
+- Dungeon generation using worm-like algorithm
-- LOS calculation
+- LOS calculation using bresenham's algorithm